bwsw/t-streams/docs/source/Ts-Architecture.rst

 .. figure:: _static/Architecture-Server2.png

 The Server consists of two parts: Master and Slave.
-All operations that include state change (i.e. create, update, delete a transaction) are performed on Master.
+All operations that include the state change (i.e. create, update, delete a transaction) are performed on Master.
 They are orderly written to Server's internal commit log.

 Slave reads the operations from the commit log and stores them to a database (RocksDB).
 RocksDB has a very important feature – an atomic batch operation which allows implementing atomic and reliable commit logs processing.
-Slave performs all operations for data retrieving.
-It reads data from RocksDB to send it to Consumer/Subscriber.
+Slave performs all operations for data retrieving, i.e. operations that do not cause the state change.
+Slave reads data from RocksDB to return them to a Consumer/Subscriber.

 Agents discover Master Server via Apache ZooKeeper.
-ZooKeeper returns Server's IP address and agents connect to it to perform the operations.
+ZooKeeper returns Server's IP address.
+Using it, agents connect to the Server to perform the operations.

 .. figure:: _static/Architecture-ServerOneNode.png

 In the fault-tolerant mode implementation, ZooKeeper returns the address of the Master server to agents.
-Producers write operations to Master that registers them in BookKeeper commit log and stores data to the storage.
+Agents perform operations on Master that registers them in BookKeeper commit log and stores data to the storage.
 Slaves read from BookKeeper to synchronize their state with Master.

 .. figure:: _static/Architecture-ServerMaster.png